cipitaua/dkms-hid-nintendolic/README.md

 ## SDL

-- to map the xpad buttons through SDL, put the following in `/etc/profile.d/sdl2-gamecontroller.sh`, and reboot:
+- to map the buttons through SDL, put the following in `/etc/profile.d/sdl2-gamecontroller.sh`, and reboot:
 ```
 #!/bin/bash
 # Creates a system-wide SDL2 mapping.